 Type Of Workforce

 The most obvious difference between a RPO and an MSP is the type of worker they supply to a company.
-RPO providers solely focus on finding the ideal long-term permanent employee who is going to make a real difference to your company, whereas an MSP will find you the perfect talent to fulfill a temporary need.
+RPO providers solely focus on finding the ideal long-term permanent employee who is going to make a real difference to your company, whereas an MSP will find you the perfect talent to fulfil a temporary need.

 Source of Workers